ispras/oss-sydr-fuzz/projects/torchcodec/README.md

-# PyTorch
+# Torchcodec

-PyTorch is an open source machine learning framework based on the Torch library, used for applications such as computer vision and natural language processing.
+Torchcodec is an open source machine learning framework based on the Torch library, used for applications such as computer vision and natural language processing.

 ## Perfomance note